 Unnao MP Sakshi Maharaj meets rape accused MLA in jail to thank him after election

-Sitapur, June 05: BJP parliamentarian Sakshi Maharaj on Wednesday met rape accused party MLA Kuldeep Singh Sengar at Sitapur jail on Wednesday.
+Sitapur, June 05: Bharatiya Janata Party (BJP) parliamentarian Sakshi Maharaj on Wednesday met rape accused party MLA Kuldeep Singh Sengar at Sitapur jail on Wednesday.

 Talking to reporters after the meeting, Maharaj said, "Sengar has been in jail for a long time.
 I came to meet him to thank him after the election."